UzairAsi/NewsApp-classbased/README.md

-# Getting Started with Create React App
+# Getting Started News App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+You have to specify an apikey from newsapi.org specify the in App.js(Line No.9)

 ### `npm start`